 There’s really no better illustration of a basic principle of capitalism: Free markets work if those who are paying are also doing the choosing.
 So as a fan of capitalism (well, mostly) TMN doesn’t like “two-sided” markets.

 An extra bit that’s worth throwing in here is that broadband companies like Verizon may ultimately find they don’t like those markets much, either.
-The broadband market we have has encouraged Internet providers to release more and more bandwidth-heavy services, encouraging consumers to get faster broadband plans.
-So far, that’s worked out awfully well for Verizon, Time Warner, Comcast and the other big broadband players, and maybe they shouldn’t be so quick to change things.
+The broadband market we have has encouraged Internet providers to release more bandwidth-heavy services, giving consumers the incentive to get faster broadband plans.
+That has worked out awfully well for Verizon, Time Warner, Comcast and the other big broadband players, and maybe they shouldn’t be so quick to change things.